 For many brands, the right offer is the same offer they’ve been running forever.
 The offer is put out to the market, more product gets moved off shelves and everyone is happy.
 Rinse and repeat, right?
 Well, that’s one way to address the issue but artificial intelligence and machine learning can greatly improve the results.

-Machine learning and AI techniques allow us to observe behavior at scale and categorize behavior or patterns more efficiently than ever.
+Data science, machine learning and AI techniques allow us to observe behavior at scale and categorize behavior or patterns more efficiently than ever.
 Using structures such as Bayesian Networks, probability theory, and other techniques allow us to replay events, determine causality, and accurately measure results based on a certain set of criteria.

 Savvy marketers will test offers and see what the ROI of, for example, a 20% discount vs. a 10% discount could be.
 Simple A/B testing can be effective and is definitely a step in the right direction when compared with rinse and repeat.
-Taking it one step further, we can utilize AI to vastly improve those existing results.
+Taking it one step further, we can utilize data and AI to vastly improve those existing results.
 Analyzing behavior with different offers and modeling this data to build graphs allows us to determine, for example, price sensitivity thresholds for types of consumers.
 Using these models and segments we can predict a consumer’s receptiveness to a given offer and make a decision on the right offer for that consumer.
 The next consumer may require a different offer to maximize the likelihood of a purchase.

 Building models also allows us to perform “what if” analysis.
 Taking past activity and results, we can replay the activity against a different set of offer values applied to the same model.
 Replaying past events will reveal additional insights such as the use of previously unused offer values to continue moving product but at a lower cost.
 These “what if” scenarios can be a very effective planning tool based on actual data and actual past results.